RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 [RiiConnect24](https://rc24.xyz/) allows you to use discontinued services from WiiConnect24, which include the News, Forecast, Everybody Votes, Nintendo and Check Mii Out Channel, along with Wii Mail.

+The Unix Patcher is finally out!
+This means that users of macOS and all types of Linux distributions are able to natively use the RiiConnect24 Patcher.
+{: .notice--info}

 {% capture notice-1 %}
 This guide is for the original Wii only.